GCW48/cs386-a1/Deliverables/deliverable2.md

 Our Untitled Project
 is a Short 3D horror title
 That
-portrays feelings of social anxiety through art, mechanics, and stories Unlike many horror games
+portrays feelings of social anxiety through art, mechanics, and stories.
+Unlike
+many horror games
 Our product